zemelten/flutter_bloc_with_rest_api/README.md

 ## Flutter BLoC with REST API (Clean Architecture)

 This project demonstrates a production-ready authentication flow using Flutter, BLoC, and a REST API, organized with Clean Architecture and dependency injection.
-It also includes a polished example Notes UI.

 ### Tech Stack
 - **State management**: `flutter_bloc`